Wellington Arch: Construction

-At Hyde Park Corner, the King required "some great ceremonial outwork that would be worthy of the new palace that lay to its rear", and accepted Burton's consequent proposal for a sequence comprising a gateway and a classical screen, and a triumphal arch, which would enable those approaching Buckingham Palace from the north to ride or drive first through the screen and then through the arch, before turning left to descend Constitution Hill and enter the forecourt of Buckingham Palace through John Nash's Marble Arch.
-The screen became the neoclassical Hyde Park Gate/Screen at Hyde Park Corner, which delighted the King and his Committee, and which Guy Williams describes as "one of the most pleasing architectural works that have survived from the neo-classical age".
-The triumphal arch became the Wellington Arch at Constitution Hill into Green Park, which has been described as "one of London's best loved landmarks".
-Burton's original design for the triumphal arch, which was modelled on the Arch of Titus at Rome, on which the central and side blocks of the Screen had been modelled, was more technically perfect, and coherent with the Screen, than that of the arch that was subsequently built: this original design, however, was rejected by the Committee – who had envisaged a design based on the Arch of Constantine, on which Nash's Marble Arch had been modelled – because it was not sufficiently ostentatious.
-Burton created a new design, "to pander to the majestic ego", which was much larger and modelled on a fragment found in the Roman Forum, which was accepted on 14 January 1826, and subsequently built as the present Wellington Arch.
+At Hyde Park Corner, the King required "some great ceremonial outwork that would be worthy of the new palace that lay to its rear".
+He accepted Burton's proposal for a gateway, a classical screen and a triumphal arch.
+Those approaching Buckingham Palace from the north would pass first through the screen, then through the arch, before turning left to descend Constitution Hill and enter the forecourt of Buckingham Palace through John Nash's Marble Arch.

+The screen became the neoclassical Ionic Screen at Hyde Park Corner, which delighted the King and his Committee, and which Guy Williams describes as "one of the most pleasing architectural works that have survived from the neo-classical age".
+The triumphal arch became the Wellington Arch, originally immediately opposite the Ionic Screen as the entrance to Green Park but now at the western end of the road down Constitution Hill; it has been described as "one of London's best loved landmarks".

+Burton's original design for the triumphal arch was modelled on the Arch of Titus at Rome, the source for the central and side blocks of the Ionic Screen.
+It therefore cohered perfectly with the Screen, but was rejected by the Committee because it was not sufficiently ostentatious.
+Burton created a new design, "to pander to the majestic ego".
+This was much larger and modelled on a fragment found in the Roman Forum.
+It was accepted on 14 January 1826, and subsequently became the present Wellington Arch.

 The arch has a single opening, and uses the Corinthian order.
-Much of the intended exterior ornamentation was omitted as a cost-saving exercise necessitated by the King's overspending on the refurbishment of Buckingham Palace, which was underway at the same time.
-A contemporary account, written in anticipation of its completion to its original plan, describes what was intended:The entablature is lofty and elegant with a richly sculptured frieze, and a row of boldly projecting lions' heads on the cymatium, marking the centres of columns and other sub-divisions of the order.
-Above the entablature, on a lofty blocking course, is raised an attic, the body of which is embellished with a sculptural representation of an ancient triumph.
-On each of the columns is a statue of a warrior, and on the summit of the acroterium which surmounts the attic is a figure in a quadriga or ancient four horse chariot.
+Overspending on Buckingham Palace led to a moratorium in 1828 on public building work, with the consequence that most of the intended exterior ornamentation and all the decorative sculpture was omitted.
+The original plans are shown in the 1827 engraving at the start of this section.